ecosia/ios-browser/SNAPSHOT_TESTING_WIKI.md

 - **Purpose**: Configures the UIWindow with the content to be snapshot.
 - **Details**: Adds the content to the window, sets appropriate bounds, and ensures it is ready for display and snapshotting.

+### Snapshot Testing Configuration

+This JSON configuration is designed for automated snapshot testing of an iOS application.
+It defines the locales, devices, and specific test plans that should be used during the snapshot tests.

+#### Breakdown of the JSON Structure:

+#### 1. Locales (`"locales"`)
+This array lists all the language locales that the app will be tested in.
+In this example, the locales are:
+- English (`"en"`)
+- Italian (`"it"`)
+- German (`"de"`)
+- Spanish (`"es"`)
+- Dutch (`"nl"`)

+#### 2. Devices (`"devices"`)
+This array specifies the devices on which the snapshot tests will be executed.
+Each device entry includes:
+- **`"name"`**: The name of the device (e.g., `"iPhone SE (2nd generation)"`).
+- **`"orientation"`**: The orientation in which the device should be tested (e.g., `"portrait"` or `"landscape"`).
+- **`"os"`**: The operating system version to simulate (e.g., `"17.5"`).
+If `"os"` is not specified, the default would be used.
+> Make sure the devices you are going to list down are present or available in the machine you are going to run the tests.

+#### 3. Test Plans (`"testPlans"`)
+This array defines the test plans, which are groups of tests to be executed under the specified configurations.
+Each test plan contains:
+- **`"name"`**: The name of the test plan (e.g., `"EcosiaSnapshotTests"`).
+- **`"testClasses"`**: An array of test classes to be executed within this plan.
+Each test class includes:
+  - **`"name"`**: The name of the test class (e.g., `"OnboardingTests"`).
+  - **`"devices"`**: An array specifying the devices this test class should run on.
+If `"all"` is specified, the test will run on all devices listed in the `"devices"` section.
+  - **`"locales"`**: An array specifying the locales this test class should be tested in.
+If `"all"` is specified, the test will run in all locales listed in the `"locales"` section.

+#### Purpose

+This JSON file configures the settings for automated snapshot tests, which involve capturing screenshots of the app’s UI to ensure it looks correct across various devices and locales.

+- **Locales**: Helps ensure that the app displays correctly in multiple languages.
+- **Devices**: Ensures that the UI is responsive and correctly rendered on different screen sizes and orientations.
+- **Test Plans**: Organizes which tests should run on which devices and in which locales, allowing for comprehensive testing without manually configuring each test.

+This configuration is typically consumed by a script or a test runner that uses this information to execute the specified tests, taking screenshots of the app's UI in the defined scenarios and comparing them to reference images to detect any unintended changes.

 ### Localization Support 🗣️